nus-cs2103-AY2223S1/ip/docs/README.md

 ### `Mark` - Marks task as complete

-Formatting should be in the form "mark x", where x is a non-negative integer.
+Formatting should be in the form **"mark x"**, where x is a non-negative integer.

 *Example of usage*: